venoajie/my-ai-assistant/docs/prompting_guide.md

 *   **Caveat: Negative Constraints are Unreliable.**
     Telling the AI "Do not include a push step" is less reliable than giving it a positive list of actions that simply omits the push step.
 It's better to specify exactly what you *do* want.

-*   **Caveat: Large Inputs Can Reduce Reliability.**
-    Very large context windows (many large files) can sometimes cause even good models to fail at generating perfect JSON plans or to produce incomplete logical plans.
-If a complex task fails, your first debugging step should be to try and simplify the prompt or break the task into smaller batches.